nishmithagkini26/Shell/README.md

 # Shell
-Schell Scripts ; this is me dummy
+Schell Scripts ; this is me dummy; hello pride